Archive for November, 2005

 Cathy McMorris, Supporter of Torture

 I recently wrote Rep. Cathy McMorris a letter urging her to take a stand against torture.
 While she agreed that “Without a doubt, torture is a deplorable, reprehensible act that should be condemned as morally indefensible” she refused to take a stand, adding that “Following the tragedy of September 11, 2001, the President has declared several captured persons as ‘enemy combatants,’ thus not entitled to all of the rights outlined in the Geneva Conventions.”
 Worse, she adds that this gives the President the power to “use force against those… persons he determines were responsible for the September 11, 2001 terrorist attacks.”
-Continue Reading »
+Read the rest of this entry »

 Bush in Free Fall